767601S

 • Exercise session: January 21: How Continuous and Discrete FT are connected?
 Discrete FT of a sinusoid.

-Program set N1 * Program set N2 (simple plotting utilites) * Light Curve (sin)
+Program set N1 * Viewer (simple plotting utilites) * Light Curve (sin)

 • Lecture 4 and Exercise session: January 23: How Continuous and Discrete FT are connected?
 Discrete FT of a sinusoid.